Submission of information on hazardous mixtures to poison centres

 - mixtures for industrial use on 1.1.2024.

-In Slovenia, information on hazardous mixtures is submitted to the Chemicals Office as the designated national authority.
-This further provides access to this information to the Center for Clinical Toxicology and Pharmacology at UKCL.
+In Slovenia, information on hazardous mixtures is submitted to the Chemicals Office and Center for Clinical Toxicology and Pharmacology at UKCL as designated national authorities.

 In cooperation with the Commission European Chemicals Agency (ECHA), has prepared comprehensive support for information submission procedures for Member States.